STRATEGIC PLANNING SOLVES FOR 3 LEVELS OF STRATEGY

 Most companies struggle with business model strategic planning.
 They may not have a clear business model.
 They may revisit business model strategy too often, try to solve for too much, or at a level of specificity that is too low.

 If your company doesn't have a well-documented and robust business model strategy, then your leadership team needs to take a step back and go through a systematic business model strategic planning process.
 The litmus test on this is, can you answer all of the questions below in our one-page business strategy template?
 Furthermore, do most managers and above understand the business model?
+If you need to develop a business model strategy I encourage you to read developing a strategy or set up some time with me to start figuring it out.

 Business model strategy is defined at a high-level: